 Tips for Selecting Varieties

-Climate: Choose varieties based on your local climate.
-Some might perform better in warmer regions for example.
+Climate: Pick a variety based on your local climate.
+Some might perform better in warmer areas.

-Color Scheme: Select colors that complement your garden’s aesthetic.
+Color Scheme: You will want colors that complement your garden.

 Planting Site and Soil Requirements